qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/faq.md

 #### Do I need to purchase a license to use the Python component library for commercial software?

-Yes, the Python component library is licensed under dual licensing.
-The GPLv3 license is used for non-commercial use, while commercial projects must purchase a license from the [pricing page](/zh/price) to use the advanced version of the components.
+Yes, Yes, the component library is protected by copyright, with registration number 12532763.
+Unauthorized commercial use is considered infringement.
 Subscriptions need to be renewed after expiration.

 #### Does the commercial version support PyQt?